Port Adelaide Football Club: Football Park (1997–2013)

 Port Adelaide first played at Football Park on 15 June 1974.
-Despite not being officially recognised as a 'home ground' in the SANFL, it hosted night matches for every team, as well as all finals between 1974 and 2014 regardless of 'home' team.
+It was the primary host SANFL finals from 1974 until its demolition in 2013, and also hosted night matches for the league following the construction of light towers in 1984.
 During 1975 and 1976, Port Adelaide sold some of their home games (to be played at their temporary home, Adelaide Oval) to Football Park.

 Upon the club's entry to the AFL, fellow South Australian club was already using the ground for their home matches.
 Port Adelaide was assigned the ground as its home venue, alongside its existing tenants.
 Port Adelaide's first official AFL match at the ground was on 6 April 1997, where they were defeated by Essendon by 33 points.

 Planned upgrades to the stadium were cancelled following news that Port Adelaide, alongside both Adelaide and the SANFL, would make use of Adelaide Oval from 2014 onward, as it had been recently redeveloped.
 It hosted its final AFL match on 31 August that year, where Port Adelaide was defeated by a point by Carlton.
-The ground remains the headquarters of Adelaide, though features such as the ground's grandstands have been demolished.
+The ground has remained in use by Adelaide and the SANFL, though features such as the ground's grandstands have been demolished.